WebLauncher/book/_build/html/_sources/components.txt

 .. note::
 	Ex.
 In a blog application you should have ``post`` component to handle the display/edit of a post.

-Components can be hierahically organised.
+Components can be hierachically organised.
 Each component can have one or more sub-components.

 .. note::
 	Ex.
 The ``post`` component can have ``view`` and ``edit`` sub-components.